allegro/blog/_posts/2021-10-07-how-to-ruin-elasticsearch-performance-part-ii.md

 It would also be a step towards our goal of ruining Elasticsearch search performance, especially if the number of values was 200 rather than 2.

 The reason it works this way is that there are lots and lots of offers matching any of these flags: probably around 90% match one and around 90% match the other
 (with, obviously, a large number matching both).
-Going back to the [section about OR operator]{% TODO LINK #or-operator in part I %}, you will notice that having two very long input lists is about the worst case for OR operator performance.
+Going back to the [section about OR operator]({% post_url 2021-09-30-how-to-ruin-elasticsearch-performance-part-i %}#or-operator), you will notice that having two very long input lists is about the worst case for OR operator efficiency.
 A usually reasonable trade-off in such a case is to move the cost to indexing-time, and to index with the document just a single flag, “free return”, which will improve search performance (at the cost of reducing indexing performance by just a tiny amount).
 Note that this was a very simple case and sometimes indexing denormalized data may increase index size significantly, in which case the trade-off may become less obvious.

 Another quirk is the mutual interaction between indexing and search performance.
 Interaction between reads and writes happens in practically any database, but with Elastic, it is easier for it to become an issue due to the relatively high CPU and I/O cost of indexing.
-Ignoring such interactions and treating search and indexing performance as two independent issues is a recipe for poor performance in both areas.
+Ignoring this fact and treating search and indexing performance as two independent issues is a recipe for poor performance in both areas.

 ## Jumping right into optimization without checking first